Babe Ruth - Ruth, George Herman

 Bailey Weak Two Bids

-This treatment was originated by Mr. Evan Bailey of San Diego, California, and Mr. Edward Barlow of Sacramento, California.
-The link is to the web pages of Mr. Evan Bailey.
+This is a .pdf file and will be automatically opened in any browser.
+The original website of Mr. Evan Bailey has been deleted.
+This treatment was originated by Mr. Evan Bailey of San Diego, California, United States, and Mr. Edward Barlow of Sacramento, California, United States.
 The concept is that one partner opens a Weak Two bid in any suit except Clubs, and this opening shows specific distributional attributes.
-Following are the requirements for a Bailey Weak Two Bid.
-These requirements allow only five distributions: 5-3-3-2, 6-3-2-2, 6-3-3-1, 5-4-2-2, and 5-4-3-1.
-This concept is also preserved and archived on this site in a .pdf file format.
+The requirements for Bailey Weak Two bids allow only five distributions: 5-3-3-2, 6-3-2-2, 6-3-3-1, 5-4-2-2, and 5-4-3-1.
+This concept has only been archived and preserved and archived on this site in a .pdf file format for future reference.

 Bait and Switch